All of Giorgetti Houston's condos have striking outdoor spaces. It's just one of the Sudhoff properties that attracted Douglas Elliman.

 Lauren Rottet and Jacob Sudhoff

-Giorgetti Houston will be one of the most striking buildings in Houston.
+Giorgetti Houston is one of the most striking buildings in Houston.

 Giorgetti Houston's drive creates a real sense of arrival.